open-ephys/ephys-course/source/Materials/exday2TA.rst

 .. admonition:: TA Note
    :class: tanote

+   1B: Should be 50 uV left of our 5V signal.

-   The capacitor of our electrode and the shunt capacitance are forming a voltage divider.
+   1C: The capacitor of our electrode and the shunt capacitance are forming a voltage divider.
 Changing the impedance ratio changes the Vin.

-   Gold plated electrode circuit: increases capacitance, decreases impedance.  https://tinyurl.com/yf5tlhf4 Students can get impedance and capacitance mixed up and forget they go in opposite directions.
+   1D: Gold plated electrode circuit: increases capacitance, decreases impedance.  https://tinyurl.com/yf5tlhf4 Students can get impedance and capacitance mixed up and forget they go in opposite directions.

 Drawing Current
 ***********************************